Hardhikman/sado-noteifier/README.md

    cd frontend
    npm install
    ```

+### Environment Variables

+For security, this project uses environment variables for all sensitive configuration.
+The `.env.example` files show what variables are needed:

+**Frontend** (in `frontend/.env.local`):
+- Firebase configuration for client-side initialization
+- Supabase credentials
+- API endpoint URLs

+**Backend** (in `backend/.env`):
+- Firebase service account credentials (use `FIREBASE_SERVICE_ACCOUNT_KEY` with JSON content)
+- Supabase service role key
+- Google AI API key

+Never commit your actual `.env` or `.env.local` files to version control.
+The `.gitignore` file is configured to prevent this.

 ### Database Setup
 1. Run the SQL scripts in the `backend/db` directory to set up the database tables: